How to Approach Fertility in the Workplace

 There are no resources for fertility support at my job

 You may not be aware of the resources that your company has, so speaking with a manager or human resources specialist may help you find some programs to take advantage of.
 If there are no programs currently in place, then the only way to bring about change is by talking about it.

 By having the courage to raise the topic of fertility and to help your company understand the importance of a support group, you may be the spark that helps change the entire organization’s outlook on dealing with employees undergoing fertility treatments.

 Most Importantly, Stay Positive!

-One of the biggest pieces of advice that Dr. Browne provides to patients is to remain positive throughout the entire process.
+One of the biggest pieces of advice that Dr. Lavy provides to patients is to remain positive throughout the entire process.
 As a fertility specialist that has helped thousands of patients achieve their goals of becoming parents, she has seen the joy that people who had previously been apprehensive about treatment have when they are able to conceive.

 By keeping in mind why you are undergoing the treatment and always remembering that there is a brilliant light at the end of the tunnel, you can empower yourself to speak about the topic at work.

 Each step you take to open up the conversation about fertility at work helps to get you one step closer to having better fertility coverage, more leave time to facilitate treatments, and reaching your end goal of getting pregnant!
 With that in mind, you can stay strong to help yourself and others by introducing the topic of fertility into the workplace.